-This small yurt on 40 acres of desert land will provide all the tranquility one seeks.
+These small yurts on open desert land will provide all the tranquility one seeks.
 Free of light pollution, the site is the perfect spot to observe the night sky.
 There’s an outdoor fire pit and deck chairs to relax outside at night, catch the sunset, or look at the celestial bodies around you, but you can also see the stars through the yurt dome for a very cozy and romantic experience.
-During the day, lounge chairs set under a shaded structure among the Joshua trees will allow for a relaxing time.
+During the day, hiking and easy access to Joshua Tree National Park are on offer.

-There’s a modern shower, tub, and sink area outside with running, potable water, but there is no electricity in the yurt.
-Guests are provided with headlamps and solar lights.
-There’s an outdoor BBQ grill for all your cooking needs.
+There’s an outdoor shower with running, potable water, and an outdoor BBQ grill for all your cooking needs.

 4. Off-grid Mongolian yurt in Kansas